CETONI-Software/cetoni_service_guide/QmixElements_Software.rst

    .. image:: media/image52.png

 #.
 Now change the :guilabel:`SampleTimeSecs Min` value to the required minimum
    logging interval.
-Restart the QmixElements software and open the logger configuration – now you can lower the logging interval to the value entered in the :file:`datalogger.xml` file.
+Restart the CETONI Elements software and open the logger configuration – now you can lower the logging interval to the value entered in the :file:`datalogger.xml` file.